 - Take a clean, grease-free glass slide.

-- Add a drop of distilled water at the centre of the glass slide.
+- Add a drop of distilled water to the centre of the glass slide.

-- Then, add inoculum from the bacterial culture with sterilized inoculating loop on the glass slide.
+- Then, add inoculum from the bacterial culture with a sterilized inoculating loop on the glass slide.

-- After that, mix the inoculum with a drop of distilled water to make a thin film by uniformly rotating the inoculating loop until the formation of a thin bacterial film.
+- After that, mix the inoculum with a drop of distilled water to make a thin film by uniformly rotating the inoculating loop until a thin bacterial film is formed.

 - Heat fixing helps in the fixation of a specimen to the glass slide.